znss1989/serpent-slayer/_posts/2021-05-16-tackle-with-binary-trees-in-python.markdown

 ![A binary tree](/serpent-slayer/assets/images/210516/binary-tree.svg)

-Observe that for any node there exists a unique sequence of nodes from the root to that node with each node in the sequence being a child of the previous node.
-This sequence is sometimes referred to as the **search path** from the root of the tree to the node.
+Observe that for any node there exists a unique sequence of nodes from the root to that node with each node in the sequence being a child of the previous node, except the root.
+This sequence is referred to as the **search path** from the root of the tree to that particular node.

 The **depth** of a node *n* is the number of nodes on the search path from the root to n, not including *n* itself.
-The **height** of a binary tree can be defined as the maximum depth of any node in that tree, in some context, the definition varies with an offset of 1, including the root of the tree.
-A **level** at a tress is all nodes at the same depth.
+The **height** of a binary tree can be defined as the maximum depth of any node in that tree, in some context, the definition varies with an offset of 1, including the searched node *n*.
+A **level** at a tress is all the nodes at the same depth.

-A node that has no descendants except for itself is called a **leaf**, like the node with value *11* in the figure.
+A node that has no descendants except for itself is called a **leaf**, like the node with value 11 in the figure above.
 For example, to get all the leaf nodes out of a binary tree, in the order left-to-right, the following recursive code would nail that.

 ```python
 def leaves(t: TreeNode) -> List[TreeNode]: